subdense/dashboard/Processes/FLAIR-HUB2BF.md

 * QGIS

 ## Method overview
 The method consists in generating building footprints at a given date from orthophoto.
 We named this processing step FLAIR-HUB2BF, where BF stands for building footprint.
-To achive this goal, we propose four sub-steps: i) apply the existing FLAIR-HUB model \cite{ign2025flairhub} to infer land cover (LC) classification at the pixel level; ii) binarization of the resulting LC classification to obtain a binary mask containing only building; and iii) segment the binary mask to generate vector polygons.
+To achive this goal, we propose four sub-steps: i) apply the existing [FLAIR-HUB model] (https://ignf.github.io/FLAIR/FLAIR-HUB/flairhub_fr.html) to infer land cover (LC) classification at the pixel level; ii) binarization of the resulting LC classification to obtain a binary mask containing only building; and iii) segment the binary mask to generate vector polygons.

 ## Step 1 : Apply FLAIR-HUB model to infer LC classes
 * to apply FLAIR-HUB model for windows in order to infer LC classes, please follows the [Manual](https://github.com/subdense/dashboard/blob/master/Processes/INSTALL-FLAIR-HUB-MODEL.pdf)